 Florida inspectors regularly cite dozens of injuries per month in their greyhound kennel inspection reports, including broken legs and ankles, though these injuries are generally listed in bulk with little information identifying the names of the dogs involved, injury dates or causes.
 Investigative reports, however, do reveal the existence of the Florida industry’s own internal injury reporting system and death investigations.
 An examination of these records alone identified 251 greyhound injuries between 2008 and 2017, including at least 86 dogs that died or were euthanized prior to state-mandated death reporting in 2013.

 Greyhound racing injuries have also been documented in other countries.
-The state of New South Wales, Australia has been publishing aggregate injury data since January 1, 2016.
-Their first five quarterly reports specify 2,873 injuries, including 258 catastrophic and major injuries which ended in death or euthanasia.
+After a national live baiting scandal, the state of New South Wales, Australia began publishing aggregate injury data in quarterly reports.
+From January 1, 2016 to March 31, 2018, these reports identify 5,335 injuries, including 473 catastrophic and major injuries which ended in instant death or post-race “euthanasia.”

 Tracks in the United Kingdom do not make injury information public at all, but GREY2K USA Worldwide conducted an analysis of injury information obtained from the social media accounts of leading industry members.
 A total of 276 specific greyhound injuries dating from 2006 to June 2014 could be documented.
 As in other racing jurisdictions, bone fractures were overwhelmingly the most frequently reported injury.